-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. ⊠
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.

-CALCULATION OF REGISTRATION FEE Proposed Proposed Maximum Maximum Amount Title of Each Class of Offering Price Amount of to be Aggregate Registered (1) Offering Price (2) Registration Fee (3) Securities to be Registered Per Share (2) Common Stock, \$0.001 par value per share 6,900,000 \$17.00 \$117,300,000 \$14,604
+CALCULATION OF REGISTRATION FEE

+Proposed

+Maximum

+Title of Each Class of Aggregate Amount of

+Securities to be Registered Offering Price (1)(2) Registration Fee

+Common Stock, \$0.001 par value per share \$ \$

-- Includes the additional shares that the underwriters have the right to purchase from the Registrant. - Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended - The Registrant previously paid \$14,604 in connection with previous filings of this Registration Statement.
+- Includes offering price of any additional shares of common stock that the underwriters have the option to purchase. - Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.

-The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.
+The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine